-For pet parents seeking a natural way to ward off pests, diatomaceous earth (DE) for fleas has long been considered an effective option.
-But if you’ve never heard of DE, you probably have questions: Does diatomaceous earth kill fleas effectively?
+For pet parents seeking a natural way to ward off pests, diatomaceous earth for fleas has long been considered an effective option.
+But if you’ve never heard of diatomaceous earth (DE), you probably have questions: Does diatomaceous earth kill fleas effectively?
 How do you use diatomaceous earth to kill fleas?
 What is this stuff, anyway?
 Can you even pronounce it?

 Read on to learn more about this unique, naturally occurring substance, and how to use diatomaceous earth for fleas on dogs and cats.

 What Is Diatomaceous Earth?

 Diatomaceous earth (pronounced die-uh-tuh-MEY-shuhs, by the way) is actually made up of single-celled organisms called “diatoms.”
 The skeletons of these diatoms are made of a natural substance called silica, and over long periods of time, their skeletons accumulate and fossilize in the sediment of lakes, rivers, streams and oceans.
 The resulting sedimentary deposits are mined and used to create what we know as diatomaceous earth.

 Diatomaceous earth uses include the control and prevention of fleas, as well as bed bugs, ticks, spiders, cockroaches, crickets and many other pests in outdoor and indoor settings.
 There are different grades of diatomaceous earth that are used for a variety of jobs, but as Dr. Michele Yassom, a holistic veterinarian based in New Paltz, New York, specifies, the one that you should use with your pets exclusively is the 100-percent food-grade diatomaceous earth.
 DiatomaceousEarth Food Grade Powder is an example of an appropriate form of diatomaceous earth for cats and dogs.
 Most clients use it as a routine natural flea treatment, Dr. Yassom says.